gahrayce/CS-230/README.md

 Q: How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?”

+> The most valuable technique was thoroughly analyzing client, user, and technical requirements.
+The design document is incredibly helpful.
+I learned very early in my computer science education that pseudocode and planning make or break the program; similarly, without thorough evaluation of requirements, development is directionless.